A Closer Look at Snowflake's Options Market Dynamics - Snowflake (NYSE:SNOW)

 Founded in 2012, Snowflake is a data lake, warehousing, and sharing company that came public in 2020.
 To date, the company has over 3,000 customers, including nearly 30% of the Fortune 500 as its customers.
 Snowflake's data lake stores unstructured and semistructured data that can then be used in analytics to create insights stored in its data warehouse.
 Snowflake's data sharing capability allows enterprises to easily buy and ingest data almost instantaneously compared with a traditionally months-long process.
 Overall, the company is known for the fact that all of its data solutions that can be hosted on various public clouds.

-5 market experts have recently issued ratings for this stock, with a consensus target price of $206.0.
+Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $210.0.

-- In a cautious move, an analyst from Monness, Crespi, Hardt downgraded its rating to Sell, setting a price target of $160.
+- An analyst from JMP Securities downgraded its action to Market Outperform with a price target of $212.

-- In a cautious move, an analyst from RBC Capital downgraded its rating to Outperform, setting a price target of $230.
+- An analyst from RBC Capital has revised its rating downward to Outperform, adjusting the price target to $230.

-- In a cautious move, an analyst from Barclays downgraded its rating to Equal-Weight, setting a price target of $198.
+- An analyst from Monness, Crespi, Hardt downgraded its action to Sell with a price target of $160.

-- In a cautious move, an analyst from JMP Securities downgraded its rating to Market Outperform, setting a price target of $212.
+- Reflecting concerns, an analyst from Barclays lowers its rating to Equal-Weight with a new price target of $198.

-- An analyst from Truist Securities persists with their Buy rating on Snowflake, maintaining a target price of $230.
+- An analyst from Piper Sandler persists with their Overweight rating on Snowflake, maintaining a target price of $250.

-Options trading presents higher risks and potential rewards.
-Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
-Stay informed about the latest Snowflake options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.